Cubulating random quotients of hyperbolic cubulated groups: Generalization to other metric spaces

 \begin{proof} Observe that our hypotheses on $c$ can be restated as

 By continuity, we may choose constants $\alpha < \frac{1}{20}$ and $\overline{\lambda} > \lambda$ such that

 As in the proof of \Cref{Thm:main}, we replace $X$ by its essential core, so that all hyperplanes are essential.
 This does not affect the multiplicative constant $\lambda$ in the quasi-isometry to $\Upsilon$.
+Let $H_1, \ldots, H_m$ be the hyperplane stabilizers in $G = \pi_1 X$.
 We also subdivide $X$ while retaining the original metric, so that every non-trivial conjugacy class is represented by a closed--geodesic.
 Both operations preserve the growth exponents $a$ and $b$. \Cref{Cor:SmallCancelUpsilon} implies that with overwhelming probability as $\ell \to \infty$, the presentation $\langle G : H_1, \ldots, H_m \mid g_1, \ldots, g_k \rangle$ is $C'(\alpha/ \overline{\lambda})$ with respect to $\Upsilon$ and any choice of basepoint and axes.

 For each $i$, let $\widetilde w_i \subset \widetilde X$ be a geodesic axis stabilized by $g_i \in [g_i]$.
 For each $\widetilde w_i$, let $\widetilde Y_i = \hull ( \widetilde w_i ) \subset \widetilde{X}$, whose quotient $Y_i = \langle g_i \rangle \backslash \widetilde Y_i$ admits a local isometry into $X$.
 By \Cref{Lem:HullUniformThickness}, $\widetilde Y_i$ lies in a uniform neighborhood of $\widetilde w_i$, hence its quotient $Y_i$ is compact and a quasi-circle.
 By construction, every hyperplane of $\widetilde Y_i$ cuts $\widetilde w_i$.
 This gives us a cubical presentation $X^* = \langle X \mid Y_1,\ldots, Y_k\rangle$ such that $\pi_1 X^* = \overline{G}$.